 The end of the year means it’s time to hand out some awards.
 No, there’re no little statues to pass along, but over the next few days we’ll still highlight some of the best in affordable men’s style from this past year.
 And it was a good one.
 Feel free to send in additional nominations to email@example.com.

 Spier & Mackay’s Slim or Contemporary Base Line Suits – $275 – $348

 There are very, very few things not to like about Spier & Mackay’s entry level suits (they do fancy Italian wools too for an upcharge, but the base line is just fine).
 Half canvas, Australian merino wool, they come with easy to tailor non functioning sleeve buttons, the lapels are a timeless width, and the two cuts that they offer (slim, and the more generous yet not boxy “contemporary” fit) seem to fit the vast majority of the population.

 Bottom line: Solid quality, nice fabrics, and fine finishing (buttons, stitching, curved chest pocket, etc…) is a tough combo to find at the mid $300s or less.
 That’s cheap-ish fused suit territory.
 So a mighty appreciative (& suited) hat tip once again goes to our neighbors north of the border where they’re based.
-Full review of the Contemporary Fit can be found here.
+Full review of the Slim fit Fit can be found here, while the Contemporary Fit review can be found here.

 Also Receiving Votes: Suitsupply’s $399 Blue line.
-Jomers Half-Canvas Italian Wool line (if you can ever get your hands on one).
-J. Crew’s Ludlow and Crosby suits if you can snag em’ on sale.
+J. Crew’s Ludlow and Classic fit/Crosby suits if you can snag em’ on sale.
 Black Lapel’s Custom Suits.
 Banana Republic’s (fused) Italian Wool Suit Separates.